Action Planning Basic Overview (EX)

 Reporting on Action Plans

-Once you have used Guided Action Planning to make action plans, you can start reporting on action plans.
+Once you have used guided action planning to make action plans, you can start reporting on action plans.
 For example, you can create a chart that breaks out according to the roles of people assigned action plans, or a table that shows the statuses of all action plans.

 Creating an Action Planning Page

-Before you can start reporting on your action plans, you will need to make an Action Planning Page on your dashboard.
+Before you can start reporting on your action plans, you will need to make an action planning page on your dashboard.

-- Select Action Planning Page.
+- Select Action planning page.

-- Type a name in the field.
+- Type a new name for the page.

 Widgets Available

-You’ll notice that when you click Add Widget on your Action Planning page, there are fewer widgets than you’d find on a Regular Page.
-This is to optimize the page for Action Plan reporting.
+You’ll notice that when you click Add Widget on your action planning page, there are fewer widgets than you’d find on a regular page.
+This is to optimize the page for action plan reporting.

-- Pie Chart widget
+- Gauge chart widget

-- Number Chart widget
+- Number chart widget

-- Simple Table widget
+- Table widget

-- Record Grid widget
+- Record table widget

-- Action Plan Item Summary widget
+- Action plan users widget

 - Image widget